romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
+	- Pinch/zoom triggers UI visibility on mobile (it should not)

     - FIX (or ditch): 'r' to rotate image in steps of 90 degrees

 	- we lose all state variables of position/scale if window size changes which is particularly annoying if you are in fullscreen and accidentally show the browser url/navigation bar.